ShehabAnalytics21/Living-Data-Project/README.md

 By looking at the sketch, we can also note that I spend very little energy on activities on Sunday which is not really a big surprise :p

 ### Built With:
-This report was built using Python language through Jupyter Notebook and the extracted data comes from a CSV file.
+This report was built using Processing Software & Language and the extracted data comes from a CSV file.

 <p align="right">(<a href="#top">back to top</a>)</p>